Cesária Évora: Early life and music career

 Cesária Évora was born on 27 August 1941, in Mindelo, São Vicente (then a colony in Portuguese Cape Verde), as one of seven children.
 Her father Justino was a violinist; he died while she was still a child.
 Her mother Joana was a cook and a maid who was forced to raise her many children alone following her husband's death.
 The family's poverty, and that of the entire colony, meant that she received little formal education. Évora was raised by her grandmother, and by the time she was ten years old, she was moved to an orphanage, as her family could not support her.

 Évora took up singing as a child.
-When she was 16 years old, she began a romantic relationship with a guitarist who encouraged her to begin performing morna and coladeira, and she began performing in bars.
-Living in Mindelo provided her with an advantage, as its status as an international port town meant that the city had a large nightlife scene.
+When she was 16 years old, she began a romantic relationship with a guitarist who encouraged her to begin performing morna and coladeira, and so she began performing in local bars.
+Living in Mindelo provided her with an advantage, as its status as an international port town meant that the city had a lively nightlife and many venues at which to perform.
 She became the headliner for Mindelo's Café Royal before achieving wider success in Cape Verde by performing on Radio Mindelo.

 Évora began performing across the country alongside musician Luís Morais.
-She also developed a following in the Netherlands and in Portugal in the 1950s, but she did not expand or capitalize on these. Évora recorded multiple songs for the radio in the 1960s and released two singles.
-Her early endeavors in music were challenged by those who believed in traditional gender roles, as music was considered a masculine activity in Cape Verde.
-She was further challenged for her mixed race and her social class.
-To express her frustration, she sometimes wrote songs specifically about these problems, knowing that most of her foreign audience would not understand the lyrics.
+She also developed a following in the Netherlands and in Portugal in the 1950s, but she did not build on or capitalize on this success. Évora recorded multiple songs for the radio in the 1960s and released two singles.
+Her early endeavors in music were challenged by those who believed in traditional gender roles, as music was considered largely the province for men in Cape Verde.
+She was further challenged over her mixed race and her social class.
+To express her frustration, she sometimes wrote songs about these problems, knowing that most of her foreign audience would not understand the lyrics.

 Évora was divorced three times, and was a single mother.
-She had three children, each to a different father, but only two survived to adulthood.
-She was unable to support her children on the income of a relatively unknown musician.
-Furthermore, she suffered from alcoholism, depression, and undernourishment.
+She had three children, each with a different father, but only two survived to adulthood.
+She was unable to support her children on the income of a relatively minor musician.
+Furthermore, she suffered from alcoholism, depression, and malnourishment.
 For these reasons, Évora retired from music in the 1970s.
 During these years, she moved back in with her mother.
 Her problems became severe enough that many of her fans in Mindelo began a collection fund to support her. Évora considered her decade of retirement to be her "dark years".